luizhammeli/MoviesCleanApp/README.md

 ## Improvements:

-- Improve the project features (Ex: Add some detail screen)
+- Improve the project features (Ex: Add some detail screen using some Router/Coordinator in the navigation flow)
 - Improve the UI/UX
 - Add pagination
 - Improve the error course, handling different types of errors